 This means that members of the crowd must be registered as users of the GSS.

-The GSS assumes that the following roles are defined:
+The GSS assumes that the following roles are defined.

 Data Publisher: a member of the crowd that can log into the GSS and propose changes to be made to a source WFS.